Foreign Earned Income Exclusion

 Any taxable income that is not subject to the earned income and housing exclusions will be taxed as though no exclusions have been claimed.
 Regular tax liability must be calculated on the Foreign Earned Income Tax Worksheet in the Form 1040 instructions and the AMT liability is calculated on the Foreign Earned Income Tax Worksheet in the Form 6251 instructions.

-Generally, to maximize tax savings, the taxpayer will have to calculate taxes using the foreign exclusion and without the foreign exclusion but using the foreign tax credit and allowable deductions.
+To maximize tax savings, the taxpayer must calculate taxes using the foreign exclusion and without the foreign exclusion but using the foreign tax credit and allowable deductions.

 If the taxpayer chooses the exclusion, then that election remains in effect until the taxpayer specifically revokes it, after which the taxpayer cannot choose the exclusion again for 5 years without IRS consent.
 Foreign earned income exclusion and the housing income exclusion must be revoked separately by attaching a statement to the tax return.
 However, the IRS will generally allow a change in calculating foreign income if there's been a substantial change in the tax law of the foreign country, the taxpayer moves to a different country with different tax rates, or the taxpayer changes employers.